A pro-business environment

 The country’s tax incentives, as well as its innovative accelerators, supports and intellectual property regime, drive success and profitability for R&D activities.
 The culture of collaboration between industry, academia, state agencies and regulatory authorities is a big plus too.

 Global leaders in pharma, biotech, ICT and financial services have all undertaken R&D projects in Ireland.
-In fact, half of the top ten companies on Forbes’ list of the World’s Most Innovative Companies have offices right here in Dublin.
-These include ServiceNow, Workday, Salesforce, Amazon and Facebook.
+In fact, half of the top ten companies on Forbes’ list of the World’s Most Innovative Companies have offices right here in Dublin, including ServiceNow, Workday, Salesforce, Amazon and Facebook.

 Investment in Dublin is at an all time high and these are just a few of the most convincing reasons to invest in the city.
 For more information about starting a business here, check out the articles below.